Support Page Content

 - Candidates: Broader pools will be attracted to positions and candidates will have better search experiences.

-- New Hires: We hire (and hopefully retain) more faculty who are better prepared to reduce equity gaps and meet diverse students’ needs.
+- New Hires: We hire (and hopefully retain) more faculty who are better prepared to reduce equity gaps and meet students’ needs.

 - Faculty Retention: New faculty are better supported generally and in their work towards student success.